aimino/imagemagic-mcp/README.md

 - Image color adjustment (hue, brightness, saturation can be adjusted)
 - Image resizing (width, height, or scale factor can be specified)
 - Image format conversion (convert between various formats like PNG, JPG, BMP, TGA, etc.)
+- Image blurring (radius and sigma can be specified)
 - Integration with AI assistants via MCP protocol

 ## Requirements